Skaruts/racing_cameras/README.md

 - ### RacingOrbitCamera

 With this camera you can orbit around the car to inspect it from any direction, using the mouse, and you can also use the `mouse wheel` to move the camera closer or away from the car.
+Holding `Ctrl` or `Shift` will slow down or speed up the camera movement, respectively.

 This camera also comes with some settings that are tweakable in the inspector.